MontpellierRessourcesImagerie/microglia-analyzer/docs/segmentation.rst

 2. Data augmentation
 ====================

-The images on which we have to work have a wide entropy, so we need a solid data augmentation workflow to avoid having to annotate an unreasonable number of images, and to ensure that the model generalizes well to different types of data.
+The images on which we have to work have a wide variance, so we need a solid data augmentation workflow to avoid having to annotate an unreasonable number of images, and to ensure that the model generalizes well to different types of data.

 The data augmentation pipeline includes the following transformations: